suusan2go/RedNodeKit/README.md

 * Japanese version only now.

 #installation
-This app only support Mac OS X.(but you can use your platform by copying  files and download your platform node-webkit.)
+This app supports Mac OS X and Windows8.1.
+(but you can use your platform by copying  files and download your platform node-webkit.)

 Download from releases/latest